citrus/spree_drop_shipping/README.md

     # both
     rake

+POW!

 Demo
 ----

 You can easily use the test/dummy app as a demo of spree_drop_shipping.
-Just clone the repo and run:
+Just `cd` to where you develop and run:

     git clone git://github.com/citrus/spree_drop_shipping.git
     cd spree_drop_shipping